ammarhaider16/7-chat/README.md

 [7Chat](http://7-chat-frontend-env.eba-tyhhxjsz.us-east-2.elasticbeanstalk.com/) is a creative Websocket-based live chat application that randomly matches users and directs them through prompt-based communication.
 The app fosters quick interactions, where users answer a series of questions, providing an engaging and dynamic chatting experience.

+## Demo
+The application is deployed and can be accessed at [7Chat](http://7-chat-frontend-env.eba-tyhhxjsz.us-east-2.elasticbeanstalk.com/).
+Check out a video demonstration of 7Chat on [YouTube](https://www.youtube.com/watch?v=OEDIiK80tI8).

 ## Features

 - **Random Matching**: Users are matched randomly to initiate a conversation.